CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "What facilities are available?"
 - "What kit is available?"

-will prompt Alexa to tell the user about the available facilites in the Tech Hub (this is different to the inventory).
+will prompt Alexa to tell the user about the available facilities in the Tech Hub (this is different to the inventory).

 # 4. Events